remiges-aniket/serversage/Application Tests/Kubernetes-deployements/high-availibility/prometheus-operator-no-helm/readMe.md

 ![alt text](<./images/Screenshot from 2025-06-03 10-38-03.png>)
 ![alt text](<./images/Screenshot from 2025-06-03 10-38-12.png>)
 ![alt text](<./images/Screenshot from 2025-06-03 10-38-20.png>)
+---

+### The external IP isn't connecting because no application is running there.
+My focus is purely on verifying if that IP is being added to the target list.

+---
 ![alt text](<./images/Screenshot from 2025-06-03 10-38-26.png>)